Paul Batista

 Since 1991, Batista has regularly appeared as a guest commentator on legal subjects on Court TV, CNN, HLN, CBS, ABC, and WNBC.
 He has written articles for The New York Times, The Wall Street Journal, and The National Law Journal.
 His poetry has been published in literary magazines such as the Atlanta Review, Poetry International, and Parnassus.

 He serves as special counsel to The Aleph Institute, a charity that provides legal assistance to Israelis faced with criminal legal issues in the United States.
 Together with Alan Dershowitz and former United States Attorney General Michael Mukasey, he played a key role in President Donald J. Trump's commutation in December 2017 of the 27 year federal sentence imposed on Sholom Rubashkin, a prominent Jewish philanthropist.
-Batista is also General Counsel to The Committee to Reduce Infection Deaths, a charity devoted to the eradication of deadly bacteria in nursing homes and other congregate living facilities.
+Batista is also General Counsel to The committee to Reduce Infection Deaths, a charity devoted to the eradication of deadly bacteria in nursing homes and other congregate living facilities.

 Batista, who is the son of Portuguese immigrants, was raised in the Portuguese-American community of southeastern Massachusetts.

 He is a 1970 magna cum laude graduate of Bowdoin College, where he was elected to Phi Beta Kappa, and a 1974 graduate of Cornell Law School.
 He served in the United States Army during the Vietnam War.

-Batista's son, Aaron Paul Batista, is a tenured professor in Neuroscience at the University of Pittsburgh Medical School.
+Batista's son, Aaron Paul Batista, is a tenured professor in neuroscience at the University of Pittsburgh Medical School.
 He holds a doctorate from Caltech.
 Batista's daughter Sara Batista is active in several Jewish organizations and served as the United States Director of the Women's International Zionist Organization, a major Jewish-Israeli charitable group founded, in part, by Hannah Arendt.

 Batista is married to Betsy McCaughey, Ph.D. the former Lieutenant Governor of the State of New York, and now a syndicated weekly columnist for the New York Post.
 Dr. McCaughey is also a frequent guest commentator on the Newsmax Network, the Fox News Network, the BBC and other media outlets.
+Moreover, Dr. McCaughey is a candidate for Governor of Connecticut in the November 2026 election for that office.

 Paul Batista lives in New York City, Greenwich, Connecticut and Sag Harbor, New York.
+He is a member of the Union League Club of New York City and the New York Athletic Club.